Zkiaaa/tez-demo/README.md

 # What is this about

-Apache Tez is a generalization and successor of the Hadoop MapReduce implementation.
-Apache Pig and Hive have already switched to use Tez as the default execution engine.
+Apache Tez, the new execution engine of Apache Pig and Hive, is a generalization and successor of the Hadoop MapReduce framework.
+For data-processing problems, if Pig or Hive can do the job, there is normally no point to write the solution in _native_ Tez or MapReduce code.
+I did this project for my self education.

-The tez-helloword project provides code example for a very simple native Tez application, i.e., WordCount, the `Hello, world!` application for Hadoop.
+The tez-helloword project provides a working code example for a very simple _native_ Tez application, i.e., WordCount, the `Hello, world!` application for Hadoop.

 It is based on the [WordCount code of the Tez examples](https://github.com/apache/tez/blob/master/tez-examples/src/main/java/org/apache/tez/examples/WordCount.java).
 The additional values are: